-All U.S. citizens can receive their blank ballots through the Embassy.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or an Internet download.
+All U.S. citizens can receive their blank ballots electronically.
+Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.

 To start, go to the FVAP website to complete a new Federal Post Card Application (FPCA).
 Print and sign the form, then return it to your local election office in the United States.

 To ensure that you receive ballots for all elections, we recommend U.S. citizens to submit a new Federal Post Card Application in January of each year and whenever they move or change their mailing address, e-mail address or name.